Home of the Sewalot Site

 The American Sewing Machine Co

-The American Sewing Machine Company was founded just after the American Civil War in 1867.
+The American Sewing Machine Company was founded in Philadelphia towards the end of the American Civil War.
 The name was a perfect unification to reflect the new United States of America.

 The New American Sewing Machine of 1874